-Assess and describe the type, level and significance of the project's social impacts (both beneficial and adverse) on the local and cultural area, based on the outcomes of the community engagement processes and the social baseline study.
-Furthermore:
+Assess and describe the type, level and significance of the project's social impacts (both beneficial and adverse) on the local and cultural area, based on the outcomes of the community engagement processes and the social baseline study, and addressing the following matters:

 - Describe and summarise outcomes of community engagement processes including the likely response of the affected communities, including Indigenous people. - Include sufficient data to enable affected local and state authorities to make informed decisions about the project's effect on their business and plan for the provision of social infrastructure in the project's social and cultural area.
 If the project is likely to result in a significant increase in the population of the area, then the proponent should consult the relevant management units of the state authorities and summarise the results of the consultations. - Address direct, indirect and secondary impacts from any existing projects and the proposed project including an assessment of the size, significance, and likelihood of these impacts at the local and regional level.
-Consider: - key population/demographic shifts; disruptions to existing lifestyles, the health and social wellbeing of families and communities; social dysfunction including alcohol and drugs, crime, violence, and social or cultural disruption due to population influx - o the needs of vulnerable groups including women, children and young people, the aged and people with a disability - o Indigenous peoples-including cultural property issues - o local, regional and state labour markets during the construction and operational phases with regard to the source of the workforce.
+Consider: - key population and demographic shifts; disruptions to existing lifestyles, the health and social wellbeing of families and communities; social dysfunction including alcohol and drugs, crime, violence, and social or cultural disruption due to population influx - the needs of vulnerable groups including women, children and young people, the aged and people with a disability - Indigenous peoples, including cultural property issues and employment and training - local, regional and state labour markets during the construction and operational phases, with regard to the source of the workforce.
 Present this information according to occupational workforce groupings.
-Detail whether the proponent and/or contractors are likely to employ locally or through other means and whether there are initiatives for local employment business opportunities and how these workforce strategies relate and align to state and Commonwealth resource workforce planning, skill development and training strategies and policies - o proposed new skills and training related to the project including the occupational skill groups required and potential skill shortages anticipated - o how much service revenue and work from the project would be likely to flow to the project's social and cultural area - impacts of construction and operational workforces, their families, and associated contractors on housing and accommodation availability and affordability, land use and land availability.
-Discuss the capability of existing housing and rental accommodation to meet any additional demands created by the project, including direct impacts on Indigenous people.
+Detail whether the proponent and/or contractors are likely to employ locally or through other means and whether there are initiatives for local employment business opportunities and how these workforce strategies relate and align to state and Commonwealth resource workforce planning, skill development and training strategies and policies - social, economic and other impacts of workforce arrangements on Mackay region - proposed new skills and training related to the project including the occupational skill groups required and potential skill shortages anticipated - how much service revenue and work from the project would be likely to flow to the project's social and cultural area impacts of construction and operational workforces, their families, and associated contractors on housing and accommodation availability and affordability, land use and land availability.
+Discuss the capability of existing housing and rental accommodation to meet any additional demands created by the project, including direct impacts on Indigenous people